yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 | Iltar complains a lot | `Negative` |
 | No Symfony is bad | `Negative` |

 If given the input `"Symfony is great"` you can intuitively say that this input is a *Positive* statement.
-You usually do this by looking at what was perviously taught and make a desicion on that historical information.
+You usually do this by looking at what was previously taught and make a decision on that historical information.
 This is what Naive Bayes also does: it looks at the training set and sees which type is more likely.

 ### Definitions
-Naive Bayes uses a bit of statistics to do this and to further explain this, a couple of definitions are needed.
+Naive Bayes uses a bit of statistics to do this and to further explain this; a couple of definitions are needed.
 First of all, lets define the probability that the input is one of the given types also denoted with `P(Type)`.
 This is done by simply dividing the number of knows documents of a type, by the total of documents in the training set.
 A document is in this case an entry in the training set.
 For now, this method shall be called `totalP` and would look like so:
 ```php
 function totalP($type)
 {